snotskie/ttrpg/site/src/world.md

     #### History

+    As a lucan, you are much like a beetle, only larger, and capable of speech with other sentient species.
+Your carapace offers you protection from violence, and your small wings offer you limited flight, making you capable of hovering short distances.

     #### Abilities

     - Armored Skin

     #### What You Know

+    As a lucan, you would have grown up hearing:

     - The lucan trade often with the humans
-    - The lucan' central keep is a village on top of a mountain that sprawls through and even under the mountain via a massive cave system
+    - The lucan capital is a city of stone and glass on top of and sprawling through and under a mountain, via a massive cave system
-    - The Gold Dragon helped the lucan defeat the ptero and escape their harsh dominion over the land
+    - Long ago, the Gold Dragon helped the lucan defeat the ptero and escape their harsh dominion over the land
-    - The Gold Dragon is rumored to still live beneath the lucan' mountain, and some have organized a religion worshipping it
+    - The Gold Dragon is rumored to still live beneath the lucan mountain, and some have organized a religion worshipping it

 !!! details "4.
 Ptero"
     #### Basic Stats